 Cortisone is a powerful anti-inflammatory hormone that’s used to treat everything from swelling due to injuries to acne.
 As an acne treatment, it can suppress swelling from cystic acne nodules and other severe acne, letting you look your best on short notice.

-Most of the time, cortisone is administered as an injection by your physician.
-For acne, it’s very much a short-term treatment -- at most, the effects will last for a few months, after which you’ll notice a return of the original acne symptoms without further treatment.
+Most of the time, cortisone is administered as an injection by a dermatologist or healthcare provider.
+For acne, it’s very much a short-term treatment — at most, the effects will last for a few months, after which you’ll notice a return of the original acne symptoms without further treatment.